Colton Underwood Claps Back At Kelly Ripa After She Slams ‘The Bachelor’ Franchise As ‘Creepy’ And ‘Gross’

 “How mad is Kelly Ripa going to be when The Bachelor wins an Emmy this year?” he wrote on Twitter, adding” #ThankYouForYourConsideration.”

 Others have chimed in, adding to Underwood’s sentiment.
-Bachelor alum Arie Luyendyk Jr. said in an Instagram Story that he was upset over the criticism, saying the show is about love and there was no reason to harbor so much animosity toward it.
+Bachelor alum Arie Luyendyk Jr. said in an Instagram Story that he was upset over the criticism, saying the show is about love, and that there was no reason to harbor so much animosity toward it.

 .@KellyRipa issues harsh rebuke of @BacheloretteABC: ‘It disgusts me’ — via @RaquelLaneri & @PageSix https://t.co/rmqdVoYbMv